microfleet/core/packages/core/docs/rfc/service-request.md

 ## Overview and Motivation
 The Service handles incoming messages via several action Transports.
-On each incoming message Transport Router Adapter builds a Service Request instance and passes it to the Dispatcher.
-This instance becomes available in the Action Handler as an argument.
+On each incoming message Transport Router Adapter builds an object with `ServiceRequest` type and passes it to the Dispatcher.
+There is no common constructor function now.
+This object becomes available in the Action Handler as an argument.
 Its structure is abstract and functionality is basically transport-agnostic.

 Most transport protocols natively have headers in messages.
 While currently every Transport Router Adapter is able to parse incoming messages including its optional headers, in order to fully support messaging protocols the Service should provide a way to set, modify and remove response message headers.

-Although every transport could have its own protocol limitations (considerations) over the headers, the Service Request instance could only take responsibility for collecting them.
-In order to be able to validate and adapt resulting collection independently, these tasks should be performed on the Transport level.
+That's why we need to implement **common reply headers API**.

-Considering Node V8 hidden classes concept, in order to minimize hidden class trees number and respectfully maximize the performance, the Service Request instance must always aim to have same object shape and its properties initialization order.
+Considering Node V8 hidden classes concept, to minimize hidden class trees number and respectfully maximize the performance, the Service Request instance must always aim to have same object shape and its properties initialization order.
+In order to make it even more performant we have to choose functions over ES6 classes for the Service Request implementation.
+Due to that we need to use **single constructor function** to instantiate Service Request objects anywhere.

-Our secret Node.JS performance expert claims that functions work even faster regarding hidden class optimization than ES6 classes.
-To meet these requirements the Service Request must be initialized using functions and preset every property value on construction.
+Developer experience could be improved in two ways: early headers validation and **strict and common validation policy**.
+Early validation will help a developer to avoid errors on transport level.
+Since the limitations may be different, we must comply with the strictest among all transports validation rules, so that any Action Handler could start to support each of the Transports effortlessly.

+In order to respect backwards compatibility, we should be able to choose whether the reply will contain **only message body or include headers** as well.
+This will be resolved with boolean **simpleResponse** option on the Transport Plugin level, which value must be `true` by default.

 ## Service Request Interface